This page was last updated on May 19, 2023.

 This may seem similar to the last point, but the mobile design of your website is very important.

-You may have a site that is mobile-responsive, but that doesn’t necessarily mean that it is easy to use.
+You may have a site that is mobile-responsive, but that doesn’t necessarily mean it is easy to use.
 The layout of your website on a mobile device may be difficult to navigate.

 This can include: